ofek/hatch-showcase/README.md

 ## Build

+- All build targets use the [hatch-vcs](https://github.com/ofek/hatch-vcs) build hook plugin to ship a `_version.py` file so the version can be used at runtime
 - Wheels use the [hatch-mypyc](https://github.com/ofek/hatch-mypyc) build hook plugin to first compile all code with [Mypyc](https://github.com/mypyc/mypyc)
-- The [build](.github/workflows/build.yml) GitHub workflow shows:
-  - how to use [cibuildwheel](https://github.com/pypa/cibuildwheel) to distribute binary wheels for every platform
+- The [build](.github/workflows/build.yml) GitHub workflow shows how to use [cibuildwheel](https://github.com/pypa/cibuildwheel) to distribute binary wheels for every platform
-  - how to disable build hooks in order to build pure Python wheels

 ## License